quodlibet/quodlibet/quodlibet/docs/development/plugins.rst

 .. note::

-    The easies way to get started is to look for `existing plugins
+    The easiest way to get started is to look for `existing plugins
     <http://code.google.com/p/quodlibet/source/browse/#hg%2Fplugins>`_ that do
     something similar to what you want.